Development expected in tropical wave; Almost all of Florida in path

 It is expected to interact with a tropical wave during the next couple of days.

-Environmental conditions are forecast to become conducive for gradual development thereafter, and a tropical depression could form late this week while the system is in the vicinity of the Greater Antilles or the Bahamas.
+Environmental conditions are forecast to become conducive for some development thereafter, and a tropical depression could form mid to late week while the system is in the vicinity of the northern Leeward Islands, Greater Antilles, southwestern Atlantic Ocean of the southeast Bahamas.

 Formation chances through 48 hours are low and near 0 percent; through 7 days chances remain low and at 50 percent.